-Water, plumbing and bathroom fittings

-Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Both the bathroom and en-suite fittings were seen to be along modern design and it is our understanding were installed within relatively recent times.
-Any documentation for this, where available, should be obtained.
+It is our understanding that new bathroom fittings have been installed within relatively recent times and any documentation for this work, where available, should be obtained.